RICCIARDI-Adrien/Boiler_Controller/README.md

 * External thermistor : resistance variation from 340 (+40°C) to 480ohm (-10°C).

 Microcontroller uses a 2V precision voltage reference for the ADC module to gain more precision with small variation signals.
 All voltage dividers must be calculated as the highest variable resistance value results in a 2V maximum voltage on the ADC pin.

+## Software
+Use avr-gcc to build the microcontroller firmware.